Cal Swim Camp

 Camp Director Teri McKeever

-Regarded as one of the best and most accomplished swimming mentors in the United States, if not the world, Teri McKeever is in her 26th season overseeing the University of California women’s swimming & diving program in 2017-18.View Teri McKeever's Bio ⟩
+Regarded as one of the most accomplished swimming mentors in the United States, if not the world, Teri McKeever is in her 27th season overseeing the University of California women’s swimming & diving program in 2018-19.View Teri McKeever's Bio ⟩

-The Southern California product graduated from USC in 1983 with a B.S. in education with two teaching credentials (multiple subject, secondary life science) and also earned a master’s degree in athletic administration in 1987.
+McKeever graduated from USC in 1983 with a degree in education and two teaching credentials (multiple subject, secondary life science) and also earned a master’s degree in athletic administration in 1987.
 McKeever's father, Mike, was an All-American lineman for the Trojans' football team in 1959.
 McKeever comes from a family of 10 children (she is the oldest), all with varied athletic backgrounds.
 Sisters Kristi and Kelli Gannon were members of the U.S. national field hockey team.

 In 2014, McKeever was inducted into the Breitbard Hall of Fame at the 68th annual San Diego Hall of Champions ceremony, as well as into the American Swimming Coaches Association Hall of Fame.